-TABLE 10.256-BIT ENCRYPTION BEHAVIOR
+TABLE 1.256-BIT ENCRYPTION BEHAVIOR

 - Key regeneration causes a restart for all Standalone Sentrys that use encryption for attachment control.
 A restart can cause a brief interruption in email service to device users. - After regenerating the encryption key, iOS device users who use the iOS native email client cannot read previously received attachments.
 If device users need to read previously received attachments, re-push the Exchange setting to the devices.
-MobileIron advises caution when re-pushing the Exchange setting.
-Repushing the Exchange setting increases the load on the Exchange server.
-See Re-pushing Exchange settings.
+Ivanti advises caution when re-pushing the Exchange setting.
+Re-pushing the Exchange setting increases the load on the Exchange server.
+See "Repushing Exchange settings" on the next page.